 AHSL 7020 AuD Independent Study (v:v:0) Independent study for advanced students in the fourth year of the AuD program.
-Two enrollments required before graduation (typically fall and spring of fourth year unless prior approval has been obtained from the department).
+Two enrollments of Aud independent study course(s) are required before graduation (typically fall and spring of fourth year unless prior approval has been obtained from the department).
 May not be taken before all courses and comprehensive examinations are successfully completed.
-May be repeated for credit.
+May have 2 enrollments for credit.
 No textbook is required.